The National Autistic Society suggest that 1 in 100 people are on the autistic spectrum in the UK

 - Autistic people are able to play a full role in society

-The two objective where broken down across 5 domains of which workforce development became the responsibility of the Department of Health and Social Care and Health Education England.
+The two objectives where broken down across 5 domains of which workforce development became the responsibility of the Department of Health and Social Care and Health Education England.

 What are we doing now?

-Health Education England have been directed by the task and finish group members that make up the workforce development to support the development of the first national Autism core skills and competency framework for health and care staff, and staff in organisations with public facing responsibilities.
+Health Education England have been directed by the task and finish group members that make up the workforce development to support the development of the first national Autism Core Capabilities Framework for health and care staff, and staff in organisations with public facing responsibilities.
 The framework will be required to span all ages and will need to demonstrate the collaborative nature of its development (including co-production with autistic people and their families) across multiple partners.

 The framework is an essential first step to better meeting the needs of people who need and require access to services.
 It is our aspiration to work with others during 2019 to identify current resources available at all levels bench marked against the framework.
 We would also like to parallel this against a piece of work carried out across an international platform to ascertain what good looks like so that we can support the workforce to further develop in a real and sustainable way that will make real changes to people with lived experiences and their families.